clay/claycli/README.md

 import(string, url, { key, concurrency, publish, yaml });
 ```

-Parse a string of bootstrap data into a stream of prefixed dispatches. _note: does NOT do http calls_
+Parse a string of bootstrap data into a stream of prefixed dispatches. _Note: does NOT do http calls_

 ```js
 import.parseBootstrap(string, url);
 ```

-Parse a string of dispatches into a stream of prefixed dispatches. _note: does NOT do http calls_
+Parse a string of dispatches into a stream of prefixed dispatches. _Note: does NOT do http calls_

 ```js
 import.parseDispatch(string, url);